 Oh.
 My.
 Word.
 You quickly export a list of unmapped assets and see to your horror, the list is over 879!
 So, what's a Springy Admin to do?
 Well, thanks to the fabulous anticipatory wizardry of #SpringyGurus, just email them (or shall I say 'us' now) and they can delete all unmapped assets or all unmapped assets of a specific type.
 Hooray!
 Justice served.
 But wait…riddle me this: how do you stop this from happening all over again?

-Note: We can only delete ALL unmapped assets or unmapped assets of a specific type (i.e. Book, Link, Document).
-We cannot delete a specific list of unmapped assets from a list you send to us.
+Note: We can only delete ALL unmapped Assets (includes Databases, as Databases are also considered Assets) or unmapped Assets of a specific type (i.e. Databases, Book, Link, Document).
+We cannot delete a specific list of unmapped Assets from a list you send to us.

 How many of us placed a support ticket with Springshare only to cringe with embarrassment when you managed to get to your professional development reading and see….oh yeah, there was an update.